 By Olaolu Fawole

 Chairman/Chief Executive Officer of NDLEA, Brig.
-Gen. Buba Marwa (Retd), while commending the officers and men of MMIA, Tincan, Edo, Ogun, Delta, Taraba, Kogi, and Lagos Commands of the Agency for their vigilance and excellent working relationship with other security agencies in their areas of responsibility, charged them and their colleagues across the country not to rest on their oars.
+Gen. Buba Marwa (Retd) has commended the officers and men of MMIA, Tincan, DOGI, Kano, Ondo, Oyo, Benue and Adamawa Commands of the Agency for their vigilance and professionalism in the discharge of their responsibilities and charged them and their colleagues across the country not to rest on their oars.